opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ## Vega

 [Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/) are open-source, declarative language visualization grammars for creating, sharing, and saving interactive data visualizations.
 Vega visualizations in OpenSearch gives you flexibility to visualize multidimensional data using a layered approach to build and manipulate visualizations in a structured manner.
-Currently, Vega can be used to create the following Dashboards visualization types: Area, Line, Metric, Gauge, Markdown, and Data Table.
+Vega can be used to create customized visualizations using any Dashboards visualization type.

 Reference [Vega and Vega-Lite]({{site.url}}{{site.baseurl}}/dashboards/visualize/vega) to learn how to create and use these visualization grammars in Dashboards.